wonkie/jonah-college/MIT/improve_community.md

 (200-250 words)

 I really enjoy helping people learn.
 Sometimes that means teaching computer science principles to fellow members of my robotics team.
+By implmenting a more formal training for new members, I allowed them to contribute more quickly and feel part of the team.
 Other times, it takes the form of helping a classmate make statistics test corrections.
+I am currently an [assistant?] for Computer Science 101 and and help the students...
+With my Schools science club, I have been a tutor in math & science for one or our local middle schools.